New Faculty Seed Grant: Request for Proposals

 • If an award is less than the requested amount, a revised budget and scope of work is required before funds are released.

-• Protocols for human subjects (IRB), animals (IACUC) and/or biosafety activities (IBC) do not need to be approved before the submission date, but must be reviewed, approved and sent to ORAP before the grant funds are released.
+• Protocols for human subjects (IRB), animals (IACUC) and/or biosafety activities (IBC) do not need to be approved before the submission date, but must be reviewed, approved and sent to the Office of Research’s advancement team (or.orap.servicedesk@wsu.edu) before the grant funds are released.
 Funds are not released until all appropriate protocols have been approved.

 • Prior to the grant start date, PI’s are required to attend a mandatory briefing on grants administration, roles and responsibilities of a principal investigator, and post-award program information.